brightlingmeuk/ansible-local_users/README.md

   * `system`

 * `local_users_managed_gids`: A list of dicts to specify the gid range of groups to manage.
                               Remove groups not configured in the specifed gid ranges.
+    * Defaults: (Min: 1000, Max: 60000)
   * _min_,_max_: Speicify a range of guids to manage
   * _gid_: Specify a single gid to manage